consolebuddy/bathroom-pricing-engine/README.md

 ## 💬 Example Transcript Input

 ```
-“Client wants to renovate a small 4m² bathroom.
+Client wants to renovate a small 4m² bathroom.
 They’ll remove the old tiles, redo the plumbing for the shower, replace the toilet, install a vanity, repaint the walls, and lay new ceramic floor tiles.
 Budget-conscious.
-Located in Marseille.”
+Located in Marseille.
 ```

 ---